Spike815/Real_Estate_Analysis/README.md

 # Real_Estate_Analysis

 ## Description
 This project is the preliminary analysis of 19000 properties listed for sale in Belgium.
-The goal was to gather information on house prices for 19,000 properties and conduct a comprehensive analysis on the data.
+The goal was to gather information on house prices for 19,000 properties and conduct a comprehensive analysis on the data.The project consists of several steps, including data scraping, data cleaning, exploratory data analysis (EDA), and machine learning model creation.

 #### -Data scraping
 The dataset is scraped from